CPAD2023/CPAD2023SecBTeam01/README.md

 This project is licensed under the [MIT License](LICENSE).

-**Find your inner balance, nurture your well-being, and embrace a healthier you with MindBody.**
+**Find your inner balance, nurture your well-being, and embrace a healthier you with Mellnify.**